 - the editor is quite simple to understand and use;

 - templates are responsive;

-- price is reasonable: starting from $29 with the basic plan, for the professional version you need to pay $55, while the premium plan is at $79;
+- price is fairly reasonable: starting from $199 with the basic plan, for the professional version you have to contact support for pricing.

-- integration with many online services such as Mailchimp, Wufoo, Zapier, Salesforce, Zoho, Twitter, Facebook and Google analytics;
+- integration with many online services such as Mailchimp, HubSpot, Wufoo, Zapier, Salesforce, Zoho, Twitter, Facebook, and Google analytics;

 - integration with WordPress.

 - performance statistics are not in real-time and they are not so evolved as GetResponse;

 - complete tutorials are missing;

 - there is not a custom HTML form option (in other words, you can just use email providers that are actually supported);